 Xylitol moisturizes and acts like ‘soap for the nose’

 With the help of a nasal spray with xylitol, you help your body to slow down and get rid of infection-causing bacteria, it is like a ‘soap for the nose’.
 In addition, it moisturizes the nasal cavity and sinuses.
-Normal saline-only nasal sprays can dry out the nasal passages, Xylitol softens and moisturizes the nose and upper airways.
+Normal saline only nasal sprays can dry out the nasal passages, Xylitol soothes and moisturizes the nose and upper airways.

 All Capsinol Nasal Spray formulas (mild, original, extra strong) contain an effective amount of xylitol as an additional active ingredient.
-In addition, the formulas contain, among other things, a saline solution and of course capsaicin.
+In addition, the formulas include a saline solution and natural capsaicin.

 The use of Xylitol is recommended by dentists, physicians, periodontists, pediatricians and many health organizations around the world as a sweetener for anyone concerned with dental health, upper respiratory health and sugar consumption in general.

 These are the benefits of the xylitol in Capsinol Nasal Spray.
-Would you like to know more about Xylitol?
-Below is an interesting reading tip.
+Do you want to know more about Xylitol: below is an interesting reading tip.

 ‘Xylitol, an amazing discovery for health’